 Orchid wearing a hijulez Tiger Tiger thrifted jean jacket in LA

-1. Orchid, if you were a snack food, what type would you be and why?
+1. If you were a snack food, what type would you be and why?

 The kind of snack food that I am is... chocolate almonds.
 First, there's enough for everybody.
 Next, it's soft on the outside, and kinda hard and crispy on the inside.
-Mmmmmm, yeah.
+I just love them.
+I could eat a whole bag of them all at once.

 3. What was it like being named after a flower?